Workspace Security

 Layer 4: Folder Permission Consent

-A Cowork-style permission model where:
+A permission model where you control access:

 - When the agent needs access to a folder, a dialog appears